michaeltelford/wgit/README.md

 # Wgit

-Wgit is `wget` on steroids with an easy to use API for web scraping and indexing.
+Wgit is the ruby version of GNU's `wget` with an easy to use API for programmatic web scraping, indexing and searching.

-Wgit is a WWW indexer/scraper which crawls URL's and retrieves their page contents for later use.
-Also included in this gem is a means to search indexed documents stored in a database.
-Therefore this library provides the main components of a WWW search engine.
-You can also use Wgit to copy entire website's HTML making it far more powerful than wget.
-The Wgit API is easily extendable allowing you to easily pull out the parts of a webpage that are important to you, the external links or keywords for example.
+Wgit is a WWW indexer/scraper which crawls URL's, retrieves and serialises their page contents for later use.
+You can use Wgit to copy entire website if required.
+Wgit also provides a means to search indexed documents stored in a database.
+Therefore, this library provides the main components of a WWW search engine.
+The Wgit API is easily extendable allowing you to pull out the parts of a webpage that are important to you, the external links or keywords for example.
+As Wgit is an API, it's very useful in many different application types.

+Check out this [example application](https://search-engine-rb.herokuapp.com) - a search engine built using Wgit and Sinatra, deployed to Heroku.

 ## Table Of Contents